astropy/astropy-APEs/APE1.rst

   means the APE is currently being considered and a decision has not been made regarding what should be done.

-* "Accepted": If an APE is accepted, it will be merged - either the original author can do this if they wish to fill in the "decision rationale" section, or the coordination committee member who merges it can change the status and write the rationale.
-Regardless, if the APE is an informational or process APE, it is now done.
-If it is standard track, this status means it is in the process of being implemented.
+* "Accepted": If an APE is accepted, either the original author or a Coordination Committee member can change the status and fill in the "Decision rationale" section.
+For standard track, any code implementation of this APE should clearly link back to the APE document in this repository.
+For completeness, the APE could also be updated to add implementation pull requests to its "Implementation" section.

-* "Implemented": Only valid for a Standard Track APE.
-This means the feature discussed in the APE is complete and has been fully merged into the main Astropy repository.

-* "Rejected": If it is decided that an APE should be rejected, the person who merges it should change its status to "Rejected."
-The "decision rationale" should also be filled in, either by the merger, the original author, or another community member who voiced objections to the APE.
+* "Rejected": If it is decided that an APE should be rejected, the original author, a Coordination Committee member, or another community member who voiced objections can change the status and fill in the "Decision rationale" section.
-  The goal is to try to reflect the overall community opinion in these rationales, so that new community members can understand why a decision was made.
+  The goal is to try to reflect the overall community opinion in the rationale, so that new community members can understand why this decision was made.

 * "Withdrawn": If the APE authors no longer feel that their proposal is feasible, they can choose to withdraw the APE.
 A withdrawn APE is in effect equivalent to a Rejected APE in that it will not be implemented.

-* "Superseded" : An APE that was accepted but has since had become irrelevant or entirely replaced by some other APE or event can be given this status.
+* "Superseded": An APE that was accepted but has since become irrelevant or entirely replaced by some other APE or event can be given this status.
-  Such status changes may not require the regular APE modification process if whatever caused this status already followed a discussion process at least as long as the APE discussion process.
+  Such a status change may not require the regular APE modification process if whatever caused this status already followed a discussion process at least as long as the APE discussion process (at least 2 weeks as per the comment period Astropy usually follow in other processes).

-* "Abandoned": If an APE is present in the repository but has been labelled as "Discussion" for at least a year without any sign of further discussion or progress, the APE can be marked as Abandoned (after reaching out to the authors to check that they are not able to continue working on it).
+* "Abandoned": If an APE is present in the repository but has been labelled as "Discussion" for at least a year without any sign of further discussion or progress, the APE can be marked as "Abandoned" (after reaching out to the authors to check that they are not able to continue working on it).
 An Abandoned APE can be picked up at any time by other members of the community, and the status changed back to "Discussion".